rollbar/rollbar-gem/docs/configuration_options.md

 Rails only: A string or symbol giving the name of the method on the controller.
 Should return an object with an `id` method, and optionally `username` and `email` methods.
+The names of the `id`, `username` and `email` methods can be overridden.
+See `person_id_method`, `person_username_method`, and `person_email_method`.

 If not using Rails:

-Populate the Rack `person_data` key with a hash containing `:id`, and optionally `:username` and `:email`.
+Populate the `rollbar.person_data` key with a hash containing `:id`, and optionally `:username` and `:email`.

 ### person_id_method

-Rails only: a string or symbol giving the name of the method on the controller which returns the current user's id (a string).
-Ignored if `person_method` present.
+A string or symbol giving the name of the method on the user instance that returns the person's id.
+Gets called on the result of `person_method`.
+Ignored if `person_method` not present.

 ### person_username_method

-Rails only: a string or symbol giving the name of the method on the controller which returns the current user's username.
-Ignored if `person_id_method` not present.
-Ignored if `person_method` present.
+A string or symbol giving the name of the method on the user instance that returns the person's username.
+Gets called on the result of `person_method`.
+Ignored if `person_method` not present.

 ### person_email_method

-Rails only: a string or symbol giving the name of the method on the controller which returns the current user's email address.
-Ignored if `person_id_method` not present.
-Ignored if `person_method` present.
+A string or symbol giving the name of the method on the user instance that returns the person's email.
+Gets called on the result of `person_method`.
+Ignored if `person_method` not present.

 ### populate_empty_backtraces

-If you report a `new` exception, but do not `raise` it, the backtraces in Rollbar will be empty.
+Raising an exception in Ruby is what populates the backtraces.
+If you report a manually initialized exception instead of a raised and rescued exception, the backtraces will be empty.
 Set `populate_empty_backtraces` to `true` to have Rollbar load the traces before sending them.

 ### request_timeout